Schniz/cmd-ts/README.md

 A fully-fledged command line argument parser, influenced by Rust's `clap`, using `io-ts` for safe type conversions:

-👏 Awesome autocomplete, awesome safeness
+🤩 Awesome autocomplete, awesome safeness

-👏 Decode your own custom types from strings
+🎭 Decode your own custom types from strings

-👏 Multiple arguments: `--number 10 --number 20`
-👏 Nested subcommands
+🌲 Nested subcommands, composable API

 ### Decoding custom types from strings

+Not all command line arguments should be strings.
+You sometimes want integers, UUIDs, file paths, directories, globs...

-> ℹ Note: this section describes the `ReadStream` type, implemented in `./src/example/test-types.ts`
+> **Note:** this section describes the `ReadStream` type, implemented in `./src/example/test-types.ts`

 Let's say we're about to write a `cat` clone.
 We want to accept a file to read into stdout.
 A simple example would be something like: